browserengineering/book/book/animations.md

 on the next frame.]

 With the animations created, we now need to run them on every later frame.
-Basically, on every frame, we iterate through all the active animations on the page and call `animate` on them.
-Since these animations cousin to JavaScript using `requestAnimationFrame`, let's run animations right after handling those callbacks:
+Basically, on every frame, iterate through all the active animations on the page and call `animate` on them.
+Since CSS transitions are similar to `requestAnimationFrame` animations, let's run animations right after handling `requestAnimationFrame` callbacks:

 ``` {.python}
 class Tab: